 - Drink plenty of water throughout the day.

 - Space out your meals evenly during the day.

 - Be mindful while you eat (sit down when you eat, don’t eat while distracted), chew your food, and eat slowly.
 “You’re more likely to recognize how much you are eating and better recall it at the end of the day,” she says.

 Hidden Sugars to Avoid

-As far as snacks go, whether you eat them before or after dinner, be sure to avoid hidden sugars says, O'Connor.
-"There are hidden sugars in many of our packaged convenience foods.
-And often many of these don’t necessarily take particularly sweet.
-Take some wheat bread, for instance, they may contain barley malt and other 'sugars' such as honey to balance the flavor, but we don’t consider this dessert."
+During a sugar detox, you want to avoid snacks that are high in sugars or highly processed (pretzels, cookies, fruit snacks, low-fiber crackers, cereal bars, chips).
+But, there are less obvious foods that are better left on the shelf and out of your diet.
+For example, some “healthy” foods like packaged granola contain lots of added sugars, as well as partially hydrogenated oils.
+“There are hidden sugars in many of our packaged convenience foods.
+And often, many of these don’t necessarily taste particularly sweet,” explains O’Connor.
+“Some wheat bread, for instance, may contain barley malt and other 'sugars,' such as honey to balance the flavor, but we don’t consider this dessert."

 Also, be aware of drinking too much alcohol.
 It's less satisfying than food but still adds a lot of calories to our day with its hidden sugars.
-"Not only that," O'Connor says, but "alcohol impairs our judgment so we tend to eat 'more freely' as opposed to sticking to moderation."
+"Not only that," says O'Connor, but "alcohol impairs our judgment, so we tend to eat 'more freely' as opposed to sticking to moderation."